rppicomidi/pico-usb-host-msc-demo/README.md

 cmake ..
 make
 ```
+If you are using a Pico W board, you may see some unused parameter warnings
+in the cyw43_arch_threadsafe_background.c file.
+You can safely ignore these.
+The demo code is only using the `cyw43_arch` API to blink the LED.

 # Hardware hookup
 You will need a UART terminal connected to pins 1 and 2 of the Pico